 |Mean surface temperature (oC)||+15||(+20) -63 (-140)|

 The surface of Mars today is a harsh place.
 The thin atmosphere (around 8 mbar of, mostly, CO2) does not act quite as efficiently as the greenhouse we know from the Earth’s atmosphere.
 The heat flux from the sun heating the planet surface leaves as long-wave radiation freely into space.
-Only close to the surface at low latitudes the temperature around noon will exceed zero.
+Only close to the surface at low latitudes the temperature around noon will exceed zero degrees Celsius.

 NASA’s Viking missions (1976), detected only trace amounts of organic matter on the Martian surface.
 Chlorinated methane compounds were detected, which led to speculations that it was left overs of solvents that had been used to clean the experimental apparatus before launch.
 Furthermore, the results indicated that the surface minerals were not only highly oxidized, but also highly oxidizing.
 Organic matter getting into contact with this surface material will release CO2 if heated.
 Since these experiments were performed on Mars there has been much debate about the cause of these oxidizing properties.
 But with the Phoenix mission an important clue was obtained.
 Perchlorate was found in concentrations of 0.5 – 1 % in the surface material.
 This finding has been corroborated by Curiosity’s analysis of soils in Gale crater close to the equator.

-Modelling, laboratory experiments, wind tunnel and environmental chamber experiments are all tools used by the Mars Simulation Laboratory, Aarhus University in projects to try to solve some of the challenging and important questions about surface processes on Mars.
+Laboratory experiments, spectroscopy, modelling, wind tunnel and environmental chamber experiments are all tools used by the Mars Simulation Laboratory, Aarhus University in projects to try to solve some of the challenging and important questions about surface processes on Mars.